canjs/canjs/util/fixture/fixture.md

-@page can.util.fixture
+@page can.fixture
 @parent can.util

-[can.util.fixture can.fixture] intercepts an AJAX request and simulates the response with a file or function.
+`can.util.fixture` intercepts an AJAX request and simulates the response with a file or function.
 They are a great technique when you want to develop JavaScript independently of the backend.